hb020/PoE_Ethernet_GPIB_Adapter/SW/src/Relation_to_AR488.md

 ## AR488.ino

-This is the 'main' file.
-It received a complete code shuffle, as the structure was not compatible with cohabitation with other socket servers and it was lacking forward declarations, making it incompatible with 'standard' compilers.
+This is/was the 'main' file.
+It received most changes:

+* changed the setup section, as the structure was not compatible with cohabitation with other socket servers
+* was lacking forward declarations, making it incompatible with 'standard' compilers.

 The file was renamed to 'prologix_server.cpp'.
-The code sections that remain mostly original, are marked as such.
+The code sections that were modified, are marked as such, with explanation of what was changed.

 ## AR488_ComPorts.cpp and AR488_ComPorts.h

 * DEVNULL externalised to become a dependency
+* Added include to `EthernetStream.h`
-* `startDataPort()` reworked into `void startDataPort(byte* mac,IPAddress ip)` so it can point to a `EthernetStream`.
+* `startDataPort()` version added that points to a `EthernetStream`.
-* `void maintainDataPort()` added
+* `int maintainDataPort()` added
 * `printBuf()` added

 ## AR488_Config.h